of Beloved Aphorisms from

 Come winter, Death gains a step on us all.

-At this moment, on a billion planets, revolving around a million distant suns, another sorry creature, invents another insignificant god.
+At this moment, on a billion planets, revolving around their distant suns, another sorry creature, invents another insignificant god.

 People are most jealous when you love yourself.